Carlo Ponzoni designs a lens. In the second part of “Monocles lens” he works on assembly and finishing. He also compares the result to other lenses.

 This is the second part of Monocles lens if you have missed the first article, read Designing a single element lens first.

-Assembling the barrel
+Assembling the barrel for the monocle lens

 To start we need a lens.
 This is the simplest point.